 One of my least favorite questions to get from people, whether friends or strangers, are “can you recommend a restaurant in Florence dove si mangia bene ma per poco. (where you eat well but paying little)” Even worse, is when someone asks “where is a good place for aperitivo in Florence that has loads of food and doesn’t cost a lot.”

 Or even better “where can I eat well, with a view, in the center, eat well and pay little.”
 I decided to respond to my least favorite question with a curated, quality round-up of frill-free eats & budget restaurants in Florence.

 The thought to make a more complete “budget” guide came after The Guardian asked me to provide a piece on where to eat in Florence near her major attractions, and the editor requested budget-friendly addresses.
 I realized after composing it that “hey- there are indeed some valid budget eateries in Florence!”

 But first!
 A spiral.
 My initial gut reply wants to say: QUALITY COSTS, PEOPLE!

-Clearly, traveling to a foreign country for leisure purposes is a luxury (although it should be more inclusive) and if you have the money for a plane ticket to take a vacation in Italy- you can handle a little shade in the realm of being implored to pay the real costs of well-made food from ingredients that might cost a little more than the industrial ones.
+Clearly, traveling to a foreign country for leisure purposes is a luxury (although it should be more inclusive) and if you have the money for a plane ticket to take a vacation in Italy- you can handle a little dose of honesty in the realm of being implored to pay the real costs of well-made food from ingredients that might cost a little more than the industrial ones.

-To better understand why on the other hand locals are obsessed with “having it all” i.e. spending the least and getting the most- let’s start with my observations of the system.
+To better understand why I may get a little triggered by those obsessed with “having it all” i.e. spending the least and getting the most- let’s start with my observations of the system.

 Unless you were born into a rich family or inherited property- people in Italy live modestly.
 Italian stipends are relatively low that even studied professionals are forced to be modest in dining expenditures.